aleskucera/cras-project-template/docs/env.md

 # Project Environment

-The project environment is defined in the `env` directory of the project.
-The `env` directory contains the following files:
+The project environment is configured through the `env` directory, which contains various files to manage and set up the environment for your project.

 ## `bashrc.sh`

-The `bashrc.sh` file is the main environment file for the project.
-It is copied during the build process to the `/etc/bash.bashrc` file in the container.
-This file is sourced every time a new shell is opened in the container.
-You can use this file to define environment variables that are needed for the project.
+The `bashrc.sh` file is the primary environment file for the project.
+During the build process, this file is copied into the container as `/etc/bash.bashrc`, which is sourced every time a new shell is launched inside the container.
+You can use this file to define project-specific environment variables.

-> [!Note]
+> **Note:**
-> `/etc/bash.bashrc` is the system-wide `.bashrc` file in the container.
-It has lower priority than the user's `.bashrc` file, so the environment variables defined in the `bashrc.sh` file will not override the user's environment variables, which is neat.
+> The `/etc/bash.bashrc` file applies system-wide within the container but has lower priority than a user's personal `.bashrc`.
+This means any environment variables defined in `bashrc.sh` will not override user-defined variables, making it a safer way to set global variables.

-## Other `.sh` files
+## Additional `.sh` Files

-You can also create other `.sh` files in the `env` directory to define additional environment variables.
-Then you can source them in the `bashrc.sh` file.
-This way you can keep the environment variables organized and separated by their purpose.
-For example there are already some files in the `env` directory:
+You can also create other `.sh` files in the `env` directory to organize and manage additional environment variables.
+These files can be sourced from `bashrc.sh` to keep things modular and well-organized.
+For instance, here are some files already present in the `env` directory:

-- `bash_aliases.sh`: This file is used to define bash aliases that are needed for the project.
+- **`bash_aliases.sh`**: Contains bash aliases necessary for the project.
-- `bash_exports.sh`: This file is used to define bash exports that are needed for the project.
+- **`bash_exports.sh`**: Defines export statements for project-specific variables.
-- `bash_functions.sh`: This file is used to define bash functions that are needed for the project.
+- **`bash_functions.sh`**: Houses any bash functions required by the project.
-- `bash_prompt.sh`: This file is used to define the bash prompt that is used in the container.
+- **`bash_prompt.sh`**: Configures the bash prompt that will be used within the container.

-> [!NOTE]
+> **Note:**
-> The files in the `env` directory are sourced in the order they are listed in the `bashrc.sh` file.
-So make sure to list the files in the correct order to avoid conflicts between the environment variables.
+> The files in the `env` directory are sourced in the order they are listed within `bashrc.sh`.
+Be mindful of the sequence to avoid potential conflicts between environment variables or other settings.

 ## `tmux.conf`

-The `tmux.conf` file is the configuration file for the `tmux` terminal multiplexer.
-It is copied during the build process to the `/etc/tmux.conf` file in the container.
-This file is sourced every time a new `tmux` session is started in the container.
-You can use this file to define the `tmux` configuration that is needed for the project.
+The `tmux.conf` file sets up the configuration for `tmux`, a terminal multiplexer, and is copied into the container as `/etc/tmux.conf` during the build process.
+This file is sourced every time a new `tmux` session starts inside the container, ensuring your `tmux` setup is consistent with your shell environment.

-We have already defined some basic configuration for the `tmux` like
+Here’s an example of what’s already configured:

 ```bash
 set-option -g default-command "bash --rcfile /etc/bash.bashrc"
 ```

-This line will source the `/etc/bash.bashrc` file every time a new `tmux` session is started in the container.
-This way you can have the same environment variables in the `tmux` session as in the shell session.
+This line ensures that every new `tmux` session automatically sources the `/etc/bash.bashrc` file, giving you the same environment in both shell and `tmux` sessions.

 ```bash
 unbind C-b